PointOneNav/fusion-engine-client/python/README.md

       - [message_decode.py](examples/message_decode.py) - Read a `.p1log` binary file and decode the contents
       - [raw_tcp_client.py](examples/raw_tcp_client.py) - Connect to a device over TCP and decode/display messages in
         real time (decoding messages manually, without the using the `FusionEngineDecoder` helper class)
-      - [tcp_client.py](examples/tcp_client.py) - Connect to a device over TCP and decode/display messages in real time using the `FusionEngineDecoder` helper class
+      - [tcp_client.py](examples/tcp_client.py) - Connect to a device over TCP and decode messages in real time to be displayed and/or logged to disk using the `FusionEngineDecoder` helper class
       - [udp_client.py](examples/udp_client.py) - Connect to a device over UDP and decode/display messages in real time
     - `fusion_engine_client` - Top Python package directory
       - `messages` - Python message definitions